Ecos-platform/visualisation_fmu/README.md

 The structure of the simulation is configured through XML, `VisualConfig.xml`, which must be placed in the `resources` folder of the FMU.

-See `VisualFmuConfig.xsd` for reference.
+See `VisualFmuConfig.xsd` for an API reference.

 #### 3D models
-OBJ/STL, STL and GLTF are supported.
+OBJ/MTL, STL and GLTF are supported.
 The files must be located inside the `resources` folder in the FMU.

 ###### Example
 ```xml